pagadesantosh/all_about_front_end/web dev/web application security/Understanding HTTP Security Headers.md

 #### Security headers caveats:

-- Using security headers can be a great strategy to help prevent security vulnerabilites.
+- Using security headers can be a great strategy to help prevent security vulnerabilities.
 However, <strong>a common mistake is to rely solely on security headers to mitigate issues</strong>
 - Effectively responding to the request with a security header depends on the browser to support, implement and adhere to certain specifications to enforce the header.
-- You may consult the <strong>Strict Transport Security browser compatability matrix</strong> to verify the browsers used for your web application are supported.
+- You may consult the <strong>Strict Transport Security browser compatibility matrix</strong> to verify the browsers used for your web application are supported.
-- <strong>Security headers should be used as a defense in depth security mechanism </strong>that helps add a security control, but they should not be the only defense against vulnerabilites like Cross-Site Scripting
+- <strong>Security headers should be used as a defense in depth security mechanism </strong>that helps add a security control, but they should not be the only defense against vulnerabilities like Cross-Site Scripting

 ---